Stillwater Child Custody Attorney

 Is It Hard to Get Full Custody in Oklahoma?

-Child custody hearings in Ohio are often confrontational legal proceedings in a court before a judge.
+Child custody hearings in Oklahoma can be confrontational legal proceedings in a court before a judge.
 As a result, pushing for sole custody in Oklahoma can involve a very challenging battle.

 "Birdnesting" in Oklahoma